astoeckel/aequipedis/README.md

 # A E Q V I P E D I S

-`AEQVIPEDIS` turns images into low-resolution triangle-meshes and stores them in an efficiently packed bitstream encoded as `base64`.
+`AEQVIPEDIS` turns images into low-resolution triangle-meshes and stores them as an efficiently packed bitstream.
 A complementary JavaScript function dynamically generates SVGs from this binary data.
 This technique allows to use short chunks of text as a placeholder for high-resolution graphics on the web.

 This project was inspired by José M. Pérez's [blog post on SVG placeholders](https://jmperezperez.com/svg-placeholders/).